 Body parts of man found stuffed in suitcase at Mumbai beach

 Chopped body parts of an unidentified man have been found stuffed in a suitcase at a beach in Mumbai, a police official said on Tuesday.
-Some passersby spotted the black suitcase floating on the waters at the Mahim beach near Makhdoom Shah Baba shrine on Monday evening and alerted the police who rushed to the spot and seized the luggage bag, he said.
+Some passersby spotted a floating black suitcase, with part of a leg sticking out of it, in the waters at the Mahim beach near Makhdoom Shah Baba shrine on Monday evening and alerted the police, he said.

-Efforts were on to identify the deceased, the official said, adding that the police were scanning missing person complaints in the city and suburbs.
-A case was registered against unidentified persons under Indian Penal Code Sections 302 (murder) and 201 (causing disappearance of evidence of offence), he said..
+Efforts were on to identify the deceased, the official said, adding that the police were scanning the missing person complaints in the city and suburbs.
+A case was registered against unidentified culprits under Indian Penal Code Sections 302 (murder) and 201 (causing disappearance of evidence of offence), he said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)